AndrewLoeppky/eosc211_students/run4/week03/week03WS02.md

-# Worksheet 2
+# W3D2: Worksheet

 ## Review - Storing Information and Data Structures

-### Exercise 1: What are the results of the following:
+### Exercise 1: What are the results of the following

 1. ```lats=[1:20];lats=[10:15]```